 Famous.
 Last.
 Words.

 We arrived at the middle set of falls fairly quickly.
-These ones were especially cool because the trail led behind them.
+These ones were especially cool because the trail led behind the wall of falling water.

 A real-life picture postcard of Eden.